India Tax Residency and US LLC: What the Treaty Covers

 | All other purposes (including business investment) | 20% above INR 7 lakh | INR 7 lakh |

-The 20% TCS rate on non-education, non-medical remittances.
-An Indian resident sending money to their US LLC as a capital contribution or operational funding faces 20% TCS on amounts exceeding INR 7 lakh (~$8,400 at current exchange rates).
-This TCS is not an additional tax — it is adjustable against the total tax liability when filing the income tax return.
-But it creates an immediate cash flow impact.
+That 20% rate on "all other purposes" is the one that hits LLC founders.
+Sending money to capitalize your US LLC?
+20% TCS on amounts above INR 7 lakh (~$8,400).
+The TCS is not an additional tax.
+It is adjustable against your total tax liability when filing your return.
+But you feel it immediately as a cash flow hit.
 A founder sending $50,000 to capitalize their US LLC pays approximately $8,320 in TCS upfront ($50,000 - $8,400 threshold = $41,600 x 20%).

-The bank or authorized dealer collecting the TCS is required to issue a TCS certificate (Form 27D) which the founder uses to claim credit on their tax return.
+The bank collecting the TCS issues a Form 27D certificate.
+Use it to claim credit on your tax return.

 FEMA and RBI Considerations

-Remittances from India to fund a US LLC also trigger Foreign Exchange Management Act (FEMA) compliance requirements.
-The RBI's LRS framework permits overseas investment under certain conditions, but the specific treatment of LLC membership interests (as opposed to equity shares in a corporation) is not explicitly addressed in the FEMA regulations.
-This creates an additional layer of uncertainty.
-For a detailed mapping of FEMA obligations, see the FEMA and RBI compliance guide for Indian founders.
+Remittances to fund a US LLC also trigger FEMA compliance.
+The RBI's LRS framework permits overseas investment under certain conditions, but LLC membership interests (as opposed to equity shares in a corporation) are not explicitly addressed in the FEMA regulations.
+Another gap.
+More on this in the FEMA and RBI compliance guide.

 Filing Requirements for Indian Residents with US LLC Income